vidit111/streaming_demo/README.md

-# streaming_demo

 🚀 Overcoming Azure Free Tier Limits for Real-Time Data Streaming!
-Building a real-time data streaming pipeline on Azure Free Tier came with challenges, but I improvised to make it work!
-Here’s how:
+Building a real-time data stream processing pipeline on Azure Free Tier comes with challenges, but as a Data Engineer, adaptability is key!
+Here’s how I improvised and replaced missing services to make it work:

-🔹 Data Ingestion:
-✔ Created Azure Event Hub & Namespace for streaming data.
-✔ Free Tier doesn’t support "Generate Data", so I:

-Built an external Python script to generate random weather data.
+🔹 Data Ingestion: Created an Azure Event Hub & Namespace for streaming data ingestion.
+However, the Free Tier doesn’t support the "Generate Data" feature, so I built an external Python script that used the Event Hub shared key and the random library to generate & send real-time weather data.

-Sent data to Event Hub using Shared Key authentication.
-🔹 Databricks Setup:
-✔ No Unity Catalog in Free Tier → Couldn’t create temp schemas.
-✔ Workaround: Used Hive Metastore and created:
+🔹 Databricks Setup: Due to no Unity Catalog in Free Tier, I couldn’t create temp schemas for data processing.
+Instead, I used Hive Metastore and created three databases (bronze, silver, gold) to store and process streaming data.

+🔹 3-Layer Data Processing Architecture:
-Bronze Layer → Stores raw streaming data (bronze.weather).
+✔ Bronze Layer – Receives raw streaming data, previews it, and writes to bronze.weather.
-Silver Layer → Cleans & transforms data (silver.weather).
+✔ Silver Layer – Parses the event body into JSON, typecasts fields, and writes clean data to silver.weather.
-Gold Layer → Computes 50-second rolling averages (gold.weather).
+✔ Gold Layer – Uses watermarking & windowing to compute 50-second rolling averages (temperature, humidity, precipitation).

-🔹 Processing & Visualization Challenges:
+🔹 Visualization Challenge & Workaround:

-✔ Power BI does not support Databricks Free Tier → No direct integration.
+The Free Tier does not allow direct Power BI integration with Databricks.
-✔ Solution: Wrote Silver Layer data to Azure SQL Server, then connected Power BI via DirectQuery.
+Solution: Wrote Silver Layer data to Azure SQL Server, then connected Power BI via DirectQuery.
-✔ Issue: Power BI refreshes every 5 minutes, but data arrived every 10 seconds → Manual refresh needed to see updates.
+Issue: Power BI refreshes data every 5 minutes, but new messages arrived every 10 seconds.
+Manual refresh was needed to see real-time updates.

-💡 Key Takeaway:
-Even with Azure Free Tier limitations, I built a fully functional real-time streaming pipeline using Azure Event Hubs, Databricks, and Power BI.
+💡 Takeaway: Constraints fuel innovation!
+Even with Azure Free Tier limitations, I was able to build, test, and optimize a real-time streaming pipeline using Azure Event Hubs, Databricks, and Power BI.

 Would love to connect with professionals working on real-time data processing & cloud engineering! 🚀